For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 Please note that you cannot apply if you hold dual nationality with Colombia.

 Posts in Colombia run from July until May.

 Assistants should arrive towards the end of July in order to attend a compulsory induction in Bogotá, ready to begin their placement the following week.

-The dates of the induction have not yet been confirmed for 2020, however in 2019 this took place during the week of 22 July and it is likely that the 2020 induction will take place at a similar time.
-Confirmed dates will be passed onto the successful candidates once they have been made available.
+The dates of the induction have not yet been confirmed for 2021, however in 2019 this took place during the week of 22 July and it is likely that the 2021 induction will take place at a similar time.

 Will there be an induction course?